 When to Go

-You’ll find the most favourable weather for a Vancouver to Banff road trip from June to September.
+You’ll find the most favourable weather for driving from Vancouver to Banff is from June to September.
 The snowy season has ended and the weather will be beautiful!

 As elevation increases, the temperatures will decrease so you’ll still need to bring some warmer clothing.
 Rain is also a possibility although much less common in July and August.

-If you choose to travel in shoulder season (April, May, September, October) be prepared for the possibility of less than optimal road conditions and the prospect of snow.
-Most mountain roads will require snow tires and/or tire chains during this season.
+If you choose to do the road trip from Vancouver to Banff in shoulder season (April, May, September, October) be prepared for the possibility of less than optimal road conditions and the prospect of snow.
+With the distance from Banff to Vancouver being more than 500 kilometres, it’s wise to ensure that you carry snow tires and/or tire chains during this season.

 Road trips in winter from November to March are not for the faint of heart!
 You’ll need tire chains and a brave soul to make the trip.
 It’s not impossible but I wouldn’t recommend it unless you have lots of experience in winter driving conditions.
 Visiting Vancouver in winter can be great, though!

-Pro tip: Schedule your road trip anytime between June and September.
+Pro tip: Schedule your Vancouver to Banff road trip anytime between June and September.

 Road conditions in the summer months are generally very good in the Canadian Rockies.
-Roads are well-maintained and gravel used during the winter months for tire traction should be removed by June.
+Roads are well-maintained and gravel that was used during the winter months for tire traction should be removed by June.
+The best driving route from Vancouver to Banff will be easy to choose.

 You may encounter road maintenance crews at work on your Vancouver to Banff road trip.
 Road works will be well-signed and slow downs don’t usually last for long.
 Your Vancouver to Banff drive won’t be much delayed.

-The vehicle you choose for the drive from Vancouver to Banff will depend on a number of factors, primary among which is how many people you will be traveling with and how much luggage you’re carrying.
+When determining how far from Vancouver to Banff, it’s good to think about the vehicle you choose for the drive from Vancouver to Banff.
+Your choice will depend on a number of factors, primary among which is how many people you will be traveling with and how much luggage you’re carrying.

 You will also want to consider choosing a vehicle with a reasonable amount of horsepower in order to easily ascend the mountain roads on the Vancouver to Banff drive.